CollinMurdock/AppHub/README.md

 ### Other TODO:

-1. Compile all of the js includes into one so there isn't a bunch in the head of every .html file
+1. Compile all of the js includes into one so there isn't a bunch in the head of every .html file.
+Also decide what pages need which js files